dirkraft/jersey-bootstrap/README.md

-Kept up for reference, but I've given up on web framework for the time being.
+Kept up for reference, but I've given up on web frameworks for the time being.
 They make me want to quit coding.
-I encourage you to check out [codahale's Dropwizard](http://dropwizard.codahale.com/) which has gross overlap in motivation and technology choices, which to me might make it *the only* viable Java AJAX framework worth looking at.
+I encourage you to check out [codahale's Dropwizard](http://dropwizard.codahale.com/) which has gross overlap in motivation and technology choices, which to me might make it *the only* Java AJAX framework worth looking at.

 Jersey Bootstrap